Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Assignments/Visualization-2.md

 This visualization should use the Titanic dataset.
 You can visualize the data in any way you like.
 Don't worry about making the data understandable, instead strive to make it intersting to look at.

-Your visualization should have interactions.
-These can be anything you can think of.
-Consider any of the following ideas:
+You can show anything you want in any way you like from the data.
+The goal, still, is to make something interating to look at more than to tell a story or make the data understandable.

 - Buttons show and hide elements
 	- By gender